-But Washington's VA Medical Center is not one of the better ones.
-It scores 2 out of 5 stars and has not been getting improving much, says the Department of Veterans Affairs.
+But in terms of VA health facilities, Washington's VA Medical Center is not one of the better ones.
+It scores 2 out of 5 stars and has not been improving much, says the Department of Veterans Affairs.

 A veteran looking through real estate listings in Pittsburgh — a sports fan's haven thanks to the presence of the Pirates, Steelers, Penguins and Pitt Panthers — would find 19.7% of homes are affordable.